eoin-cr/JomBot/README.md

 # Added in this commit:

 Added sentiment analysis to check if a user likes billionaires or not.
+Added command so it can be run in servers to see.
+Will work on building functionality into the command that lets people speak in general to integrate with the checker automatically later.

 ---